Records of academic achievement (courses and grades) are maintained by the University Registrar.

 The Association Dean is not authorized by the faculty to change a grade submitted to the University Registrar except when an instructor certifies that, because of errors in calculation or transcription, an incorrect grade has been submitted.
 Extra work to raise a grade, once submitted, is never permitted.

-The College limits the time in which a grade change is approved to the fall or spring semester following the one in which the grade was received, except when there is indication that the student violated the integrity of the course.
+The College limits the time in which a grade change may be approved to the fall or spring semester following the one in which the grade was received, except when there is indication that the student violated the integrity of the course (e.g., honor violations).

-Grade appeals may only relate to the process of how the final grade was computed and not the quality of a student’s work.
-Appeals of the grading process may result in a lower grade being awarded.
+Grade appeals may only relate to errors in computation of the FINAL grade and not to the quality of a student’s work.
+Appeals may result in a lower grade being awarded.

-Students who wish to appeal a grade or other classroom issue must first attempt to resolve the issue with the instructor of the course.
+Students who wish to appeal the computation of a grade or other classroom issue must first attempt to resolve the issue with the instructor of the course.
 Absent a satisfactory outcome, the student may appeal to the relevant department chair or program director.

 Students have one term beyond when a grade posted to submit an appeal.
 The appeal of a grade from a course offered during a student's final term before graduation must be appealed before graduation.